lydavid/MusicSearch/docs/journal/2023-03-05_oauth_musicbrainz.md

 a button to login again

 Both of these will just bring the user to MusicBrainz's OAuth page in a browser.

+### Edit (2023-10-20)

+Refresh has been working flawlessly in the beta app for a while now.
+We just needed to send credentials without waiting for 401, which with ktor is as simple as using the `sendWithoutRequest` block.